KingChampion36/chemistryedu/docs/physical-chemistry/chemical-equilibrium/law-of-mass-action.md

 ---
 title: Chemical Equilibrium | Law of Mass Action
+description: According to law of mass action, the rate of a reactions is directly proportional to the product of active masses of reactants raised to the power of their stoichiometric coefficients.
 ---

 # [![ChemistryEdu Logo](../../images/favicon.svg){ align=left, width=3.8% }](../../index.md)  Chemical Equilibrium | Law of Mass Action